renatolond/mastodon-twitter-poster/README.md

 Without extra configuration, a local postgres instance is needed.
 Node 6.11 is needed for statsd, can be installed using [nvm](https://github.com/creationix/nvm).

+The poster uses the [ruby-filemagic gem](https://github.com/blackwinter/ruby-filemagic) for detecting the types of the files posted.
+Follow the instructions described in the README to install the needed library and headers.

 ## Setup

 You need to install Yarn and Ruby 2.4.2.
 Yarn has installation instructions for several OSs here: https://yarnpkg.com/lang/en/docs/install/ and Ruby can be installed either using RVM (https://rvm.io/rvm/install) or rbenv (https://github.com/rbenv/rbenv#installation).
 After you have ruby and yarn setup, you'll need to do: